 Gain early fluency in the approaches and methodologies distinct to design, business and technology-based disciplines, with particular focus on critical analysis and problem-solving tools and techniques.

-Design@USC is a full-time program that can be completed in 18 months.
+The online Master of Science in Integrated Design, Business and Technology is a full-time program that can be completed in 18 months.
 Classes and coursework are delivered online, and there are on- and off-campus residency requirements.

 Circle graph shows breakdown of courses by credits: 16 Core Course credits, 6 Lab credits, 6 Essentials Course credits, 4 Residency credits, 3 Directed Research credits, 3 Capstone credits, 1 Intensive credit (optional)